 The provision of play equipment and outings is a key aspect of the service.
-A wide range of play activities are provided, these include, up to date technology (e.g. iPads), art, games, puzzles, sensory toys.
+A wide range of play activities are provided, these include technology, art, games, puzzles, sensory toys.
 The indoor sensory room provides a space for children and young people to enjoy a range of sensory activities in a calm and relaxing environment.